 A few minor adjustments in the arrangement were made to facilitate labeling and access.
-For example, in the Arizona Consumers Council series the financial documents and typed reports were separated into individual sub-series.
+For example, in the Arizona Consumers Council series, the financial documents and typed reports were separated into individual sub-series.
 In addition, groups of printed material were brought together in the fourth series.
 Currin Shields was a national figure in the consumer movement.
-He was president of the Arizona Consumers Council in from 1969 to 1980, and the organizer of the Conference of Consumer Organizations in 1973.
+He was president of the Arizona Consumers Council from 1969 to 1980 and the organizer of the Conference of Consumer Organizations in 1973.
 He directed the National Consumer Affairs Internship Program, National Consumer Symposium, and Consumer Affairs Seminar.
 His papers document his association with these organizations and the consumer issues both he and the groups addressed.

 The first series, Arizona Consumers Council (1966-1984), is housed in two document boxes and comprises the largest series in the collection.
-It is divided into four subseries; correspondence, general files, financial documents and reports.
+It is divided into four subseries; correspondence, general files, financial documents, and reports.
 The items are in chronological order within each subseries.
 The correspondence and general files constitute all but three of the folders in this series.
 Dr. Shields maintained the ACC correspondence and general files in separate notebooks, although their contents are similar.
-The major difference between the two is the correspondence series contains Shields' individual letters and documents regarding the ACC and his activities, while the general files include correspondence, minutes, surveys, membership data, annual and board meeting documents and miscellaneous material related to the affairs of the organization.
+The major difference between the two is the correspondence series contains Shields' individual letters and documents regarding the ACC and his activities, while the general files include correspondence, minutes, surveys, membership data, annual and board meeting documents, and miscellaneous material related to the affairs of the organization.

-The ACC correspondence contains letters between Shields and the following consumer leaders: Erma Angevine, Carol Tucker, Lee Richardson, Ester Peterson, and Edwin Palumbo; Arizona senators and representatives (Douglas S. Holsclaw, Helen Grace Carlson, David B. Stone, Manuel Pena and Anna J. Cullinan); consumer groups in other states, state and local government officials, national organizations such as the Consumer Federation of American, and federal agencies including the U.S. Office of Consumer Affairs, U.S. Consumer Product Safety Commission Federal Energy Administration, and Federal Trade Commission.
+The ACC correspondence contains letters between Shields and the following consumer leaders: Erma Angevine, Carol Tucker, Lee Richardson, Ester Peterson, and Edwin Palumbo; Arizona senators and representatives (Douglas S. Holsclaw, Helen Grace Carlson, David B. Stone, Manuel Pena, and Anna J. Cullinan); consumer groups in other states, state and local government officials, national organizations such as the Consumer Federation of American, and federal agencies including the U.S. Office of Consumer Affairs, U.S. Consumer Product Safety Commission Federal Energy Administration, and Federal Trade Commission.
 The remaining ACC subseries contain financial documents for 1977-1978 and seven typed reports on consumer issues, 1972-1976.

 The second series of the Shields papers, Arizona Dairy Products Litigation, contains four files of legal documents and correspondence regarding a class action suit against four major dairies for violation of antitrust laws (1974-1976; 1986-1987).
 The class action was a partial result of the bread and milk price surveys conducted by the Arizona Consumers Council in the 1970s.
 Currin and Marjorie Shields were plaintiffs in the case.
-The litigation continued after Dr. Shields' death and the files indicate Mrs. Shields involvement, including settlements in favor of the plaintiffs.
+The litigation continued after Dr. Shields' death and the files indicate Mrs. Shields's involvement, including settlements in favor of the plaintiffs.